Welcome. I am James McGillis.

 Sun Country jet landing at Bullhead City, AZ - Click for larger image (http://jamesmcgillis.com)With our time, energy and money, each of us “votes” for what we like, or dislike.
 Arizona’s politicians and electorate recently used their resources to whip up bigotry and fear of Latino or Hispanic residents.
 Now, this fear has spread to Utah, where the legislature is considering similar anti-immigrant legislation of its own.
 When pettiness and bigotry take over the energies of a “body politic”, it is time for me to place my energies elsewhere.
 Until its anti-immigrant laws disappear from the books, I shall avoid doing business in Arizona.
 Until sanity and humanity return, my Arizona visits will be restricted to necessary medical appointments.
 When this is all over, I hope that the Grand Canyon will still there.
 I would love to see that place again.

-Water taxi along Colorado River at Noon - Click for larger image (http://jamesmcgillis.com)After my overnight stay in Phoenix, I visited the office of Dr. Gino Tutera in Scottsdale, and then headed northwest toward Laughlin, Nevada.
-There, I spent the night at Harrah’s Laughlin, Nevada Hotel and Casino.
+Water taxi along Colorado River at Noon - Click for larger image (http://jamesmcgillis.com)After my overnight stay in Phoenix, I visited my doctor in Scottsdale, and then headed northwest toward Laughlin, Nevada.
+There, I spent the night at Harrah's Laughlin, Nevada Hotel and Casino.
 My elapsed time for the 270-mile trip from Phoenix to Laughlin was less than five hours.

 As I exited the casino that evening, I spotted a senior couple eating ice cream together at Baskin Robbins.
 They were enjoying themselves so much that they reminded me of a young couple on their first date.
 After passing by, I stopped, turned back, smiled and then said to them, "You are the two most sensible people in this whole place".
 The woman jumped about six inches, but the man smiled, held his hand out and said, "Thank you".